 From a quantity perspective, your ad spend should drop as mine did.

 Before, my cost per acquisition (CPA) was $150–$250.

 It’s no exaggeration to say that transitioning to Messenger ads has revolutionized my approach to paid advertising.

-I’m convinced that Facebook Messenger is the most powerful marketing platform available today.
+I’m convinced that Facebook Messenger is one of the most powerful marketing platforms available today.

 Now it’s just a matter of how well you can leverage these playful, up-close-and-personal interactions for maximum ROI.

 However, if you’re not ready to make the leap into Facebook Messenger chatbots just yet and want to take your foundational Facebook Ads knowledge even further, check out our next article on the cost of Facebook Ads.